-Cesarean Birth - For mothers having a Cesarean, one individual among those wearing a bracelet may be chosen by the mother to accompany her to the Operating Suite, subject to the approval of the Operating Room physician.
+For mothers having a Cesarean, one individual wearing a bracelet may be chosen by the mother to accompany her to the Operating Suite, subject to the approval of the Operating Room physician.

-University of Maryland Shore Medical Center at Easton subscribes to The Language Line to facilitate communications with non-English speaking patients and their families.
+University of Maryland Shore Medical Center at Easton subscribes to The Language Line, and interpreting and translation service, to facilitate communications with non-English speaking patients and their families.

 Certified Sign Language interpreters are available for patients who are hearing impaired.